-Geology and ore deposit: - The country rock is a series of Cambrian (?) limestones and limy shales which strike N. 85 degrees E. and dip 65 degrees northwest.
+Combrian (?) limestones and limy shales which strike N. 85 degrees E. and dip 65 degrees northwest.
 Two or possibly three veins occur within a zone 100 to 150 feet wide.
 These veins are essentially parallel to the bedding and are lenticular and discontinuous.
 They consist of quartz, some carbonates, silicates and iron oxides.

 Scheelite occurs in the veins as small grains and clusters of grains, frequently localized along fractures or in narrow veinlets in the rock.

-amount of scheelite scattered through all the exposed portion, but it is quite narrow and too low grade for ore.
+The vein which is exposed in the old shaft contains a small amount of scheelite scattered through all the exposed portion, but it is quite narrow and too low grade for ore.
 The second zone, 100 feet north of the first, is exposed only in small pits and on the surface.
 This vein is several feet wide in places but only about one foot of it carries any significant amounts of scheelite.
 The grade of the ore is estimated at about 1% WO3.
 A small exploration shaft is being sunk on the most favorable outcrop.
 The scheelite is apparently free from molybdenum contamination.